NaseemSrour/NaseemSrour/README.md

 ### Hello, nerds 👋

-I code on occasion, believe it or not.
+I code often, believe it or not.
 My latest gig is I finished my Computer Science degree (Oct 2020) and I'm searching for my next step, a career path in Software Engineering or Research (Industry/University).

 I like making as many useful things with Python and Java as humanly possible.

 I love sports and photography.
 Also nature.
-I work at Nokia Software as an intern, too :) If you would like to discuss these things with me, you create an issue [here](https://github.com/NaseemSrour/NaseemSrour) and we can chat further.
+I work at Nokia Software as an intern, too :) If you would like to discuss these things with me, you create an issue [here](https://github.com/NaseemSrour/NaseemSrour) so we can chat further.

 <!--